Ben Affleck Allegedly Jealous Over Jennifer Lopez, Alex Rodriguez Romance

 Jennifer has revealed in the past that she stays in touch with Ben whenever she can, but as far as a reunion between the duo is concerned, it’s not going to happen.

 With that said, however, do you think that Ben Affleck’s comments about Alex Rodriguez are driven by jealousy?
-Should Affleck even be commenting on his ex-fianceé’s relationship considering the fact that they still consider each other to be good friends?
+Should Affleck even be commenting on his ex-fianceée’s relationship considering the fact that they still consider each other to be good friends?

 [Featured Image by Stuart C. Wilson/Getty Images]